Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

   6/9/23

   * Finished castle implementation, works for both sides and both players.
     * Castle can only be done if king and the rook have not been moved.
     * Can't castle if in check.

+  6/10/23

+  * Fixed bug where pawns would not activate check correctly.
+  * Began work on an undo button.
+    * Currently debugging.

 Junxi Tan